secretstartups/handbook/content/handbook/business-technology/data-team/platform/tableau/tableau-developer-guide/index.md

   - The view cannot be hidden
   - For embedding in the public handbook each datasource must connect to Snowflake with a Data Team Service Account username and password or use an extract
+  - For embedding in the public handbook each workbook must have the `Public` tag.

-### Workbook Location
+### Workbook Synchronization

-Each view that is meant to be embedded in the public handbook must be published in the `Public` project located within the respective Functional Team project.
-This will ensure that the workbook, and their datasources are copied to the Public GitLab Tableau site.
-Views that are meant to be embedded on the internal site do not need to be in a specific project, but should still meet the set up guidelines.
+Each workbook with views that are meant to be embedded in the public handbook must be tagged the `Public` tag.
+This will ensure that the workbook, and their datasources are copied to the public GitLab Tableau site.
+Only Creators and Explorers who can access the workbook can tag the workbook, see the Tableau [documentation](https://help.tableau.com/current/pro/desktop/en-us/tags.htm#add-tags) for more information.
+The individual tagging must understand if the data should be shared publicly and if there is any question please work with the BI team to check and apply the tag.
+Removing this tag from a workbook will delete the workbook from the public GitLab Tableau site, this will cause handbook pages trying to load a view from that workbook to display an error.
+It should be noted that it can currently take up to 48 hours for the synchronized workbook to show up in the list of [view available for embedding](https://handbook.gitlab.com/handbook/business-technology/data-team/platform/tableau/embed-demo/#views-availble-for-public-embedding).

 ## Row Level Security